akamai/terraform-provider-akamai/docs/guides/akamai_provider_auth.md

 ## Authenticate using inline credentials

-Using default settings or referencing a local `.edgerc` file in the `akamai.tf` configuration is the preferred authentication method.
+You should generally use default settings or reference a local `.edgerc` file in the `akamai.tf` configuration to authenticate the Terraform Provider.
 However, if needed, you can specify inline credentials for each resource or data source.

 Under `provider`, add a `config` block that includes authentication details.
-You don't need the `edgerc` or `config_section` attributes that you'd use if you were adding your local `.edgerc` file to your Akamai Provider configuration.
+You then don't need the `edgerc` or `config_section` attributes that you'd use if you were adding your local `.edgerc` file to your Akamai Provider configuration.

 ### Example usage